Description of the Complying with the Act Course

 - Articulate the activities necessary to address the legal requirements for the Protection of Personal Information

 - Clarify the roles and responsibilities of all parties required to be involved in the protection of personal information

-- Prepare a road map for the protection of personal information
+- Develop a compliance framework for the protection of personal information

 - Update the PAIA information manual